| |

 Microwave – Like the air fryer, this method is best for individual slices.
 Place the slices on a microwave safe plate and lightly cover it with a damp paper towel or microwave cover to prevent it from splattering.
 Working in 30 second to one-minute intervals microwave your pie slices until heated through.

-Top Tip For Gluten and Dairy Free Mixed Berry Rhubarb Pie
+Top Tip For Mixed Berry Rhubarb Pie

 When you are baking up your pie, check it halfway through and lightly cover it with foil.
 This will allow it to get golden brown and then prevent it from burning as it continues to bake.